Not Quite Write Prize Frequently Asked Questions

 AU$100

-Cash prize winners may also see their work published in the Not Quite Write Prize anthology.
-More information about publication opportunities and rights can be found below and in the competition rules.
+In addition to receiving cash prizes, the shortlisted and winning stories will feature in a dramatised reading on the Not Quite Write podcast and in the Not Quite Write Prize anthology.
+More information about publication opportunities and rights can be found in the competition rules.

 Winning and shortlisted entries are published in the Honour Roll on our website and read aloud on the podcast.